spdfg/elektron/schedulers/README.md

  * Fix the race condition on 'tasksRunning' in proactiveclusterwidecappingfcfs.go and proactiveclusterwidecappingranked.go
  * **Critical**: Separate the capping strategies from the scheduling algorithms and make it possible to use any capping strategy with any scheduler.
  * Create a package that would contain routines to perform various logging and move helpers.coLocated(...) into that.
- * Move all the common struct members from all schedulers into base.go.

 Scheduling Algorithms: